HISTAMINE IN FOOD LISTS

 THE LOW OXALATE LOW HISTAMINE LIST

-I had a complete nervous breakdown when I determined that oxalic acid, found in plants, was a big issue for me.
+Yasmina said she had a complete nervous breakdown when she determined that oxalic acid, found in plants, was a big issue for her.
 As with other things that cause inflammation, oxalic acid can increase the effects of histamine on the body.
-So I checked out the lists on the internet and made myself a list of DO rather than DON’T eats.
-It’s been pretty much the way I operate since realising how important a high nutrient diet is.
+So Yasmina checked out the lists on the internet and made herself a list of DO rather than DON’T eats.
+It was pretty much the way she operated since realizing how important a high nutrient diet is.

 ———– REFERENCES ———–